 We'll provide a temporary crown over the prepared tooth while making the permanent crown.
 We'll fit the permanent crown during your second visit to our office.
 We'll make sure you're comfortable with how it feels when you bite down and speak.
 If not, we can make additional adjustments to the crown design.
 Once we've made the final adjustments, we'll cement the crown in place.

 What Happens After the Procedure?

-Once the permanent crown has been cemented into place, you can eat any food as normal.
-However, it is a good idea to avoid particularly hard or sticky food for 24 hours after the procedure.
-This allows the crown to set firmly to the original tooth.
+Once we've cemented the permanent crown into place, it is good to avoid particularly hard or sticky food for 24 hours after the procedure.
+The time allows the crown to set firmly to the original tooth.

+After that, you can eat food and clean your teeth as usual.
 A dental crown does not require any special dental care or maintenance as it functions as an ordinary tooth.
-It is recommended that you continue to follow good hygiene practices, which include brushing your teeth twice a day and flossing.
+Of course, we recommend that you continue to follow good hygiene practices, including brushing your teeth twice a day and flossing.

 How Long Do Dental Crowns Last?

-On average, dental crowns last between 5 to 15 years depending on how well you take care of your oral hygiene and general ‘wear and tear’.
-Patients can extend the lifespan of dental crowns by avoiding hard and sticky foods , as well as grinding or clenching your teeth, chewing ice, biting fingernails, or using their teeth to open packaging.
+On average, dental crowns last between 5 to 15 years, depending on how well you take care of your oral hygiene and the crowns.
+Patients can extend the lifespan of dental crowns by avoiding things like hard and sticky foods, grinding or clenching their teeth, chewing ice, biting fingernails, or using their teeth to open the packaging.

 The Cost of Dental Crowns

-The cost of a crown is dependent on the material it is made out of.
-However, the general cost range a patient can expect to pay for a crown is between $800 and $1700.
+The cost of a crown is dependent on the material we use to make it.
+However, a patient's general cost range for a crown is between $800 and $1,700.
 Dental insurance usually pays a portion of this amount.
 Be sure to check with your dental insurance provider.

-At 3rd South Dental, we are committed to ensure our patients comfort and well-being.
+At 3rd South Dental, we are committed to ensuring our patients' comfort and well-being.
 If you have any questions or concerns relating to dental crowns or any of our other services, do not hesitate to contact us and book an appointment.